 My son is at the age where he can do some of his schoolwork independently, which frees me up to work on client files.
 I am also very lucky to have a supportive husband who will jump in and help out when I need him.
 It really does take a teamwork approach with everyone jumping in to help out.

-I’ve heard many great things about the course and it’s nice to hear from someone who has taken the course first-hand.
+I’ve heard many great things about this course and it’s nice to hear from someone who has taken the course first-hand.

 If you want to consider Transcribing as a career choice, take the Transcribe Anywhere Free Mini-Course.

-I also have a list of transcription companies to consider below with the average pay and brief overview:
+I also have a list of transcription jobs to consider below if you have experience:

 Based in San Francisco, California, TranscribeMe boasts about paying more than their competitors with earnings starting at $20 per audio hour and top monthly earnings at $2,200 (average monthly earnings are $250).
 Transcriptionists with specialized backgrounds in Medical & Legal are paid a higher rate.
 This company received a 3.9/5 star rating on Glassdoor.com with pay ranging from $10-$21 per hour.
 Received good feedback from most employees with the opportunity for advancement, while some of the cons were occasional lows in available work.